dlevy233/FastPriceViz/README.md

 The `Figure` class supports three layout options:
 - `'overlap'`: Plots are overlaid on the same axes
-- `'below'`: Plots are stacked vertically
+- `'below'`: Plots are stacked vertically, sharing the same x-axis
-- `'side'`: Plots are placed side by side
+- `'side'`: Plots are placed side by side, each with its own x and y axes

+### Adaptive Downsampling

+The `MarketData` class now supports adaptive downsampling based on the view range:
+- For 1 minute or less: 100ms resolution
+- For 5 minutes or less: 500ms resolution
+- For 1 hour or less: 1s resolution
+- For 1 day or less: 1min resolution
+- For more than 1 day: 5min resolution

+This ensures optimal performance and data representation at different zoom levels.

 ### Caching and Performance